Overview

 Introduction

-Truly a megafirm, Hogan Lovells is home to over 2,800 lawyers working across more than 45 offices.
-The firm is particularly well known for its privacy work as well as its high-profile pro bono matters.
-Lawyers who are down to earth and have a strong desire to give back through pro bono will fit well.
+Hogan Lovells is home to over 2,800 lawyers working across more than 45 offices.
+The firm focuses on three major practices: corporate and finance; litigation, arbitration and employment; and global regulatory and intellectual property.
+It is particularly well-known for its privacy work and its high-profile pro bono matters.
+Lawyers who enjoy a collegial, collaborative culture and have a strong desire to give back through pro bono fit well into the firm.

 Firm Stats